AlexanderValentini/LLM-course-code/MiniLlama-exercise-alex-solution/README.md

 Mean reference accuracies over 10 random seeds with their standard deviation shown in brackets.

-### Submission

-**Code:**
-You will submit a full code package, with output files, on **Canvas**.
-This package will be checked by the TAs in the 1-2 weeks after the assignment for its correctness and executability.

-**Report (optional):** Your zip file can include a pdf file, named ANDREWID-report.pdf, if (1) you've implemented something else on top of the requirements and further improved accuracy for possible extra points (see "Grading" below), and/or (2) if your best results are with some hyperparameters other than the default, and you want to specify how we should run your code.
-If you're doing (1), we expect your report should be 1-2 pages, but no more than 3 pages.
-If you're doing (2), the report can be very brief.

 ### Acknowledgement
 This code is based on llama2.c by Andrej Karpathy.
 Parts of the code are also from the [`transformers`](https://github.com/huggingface/transformers) library ([Apache License 2.0](./LICENSE)).